 Can I restore a deleted project?

 No. Deletion is permanent.
 Make sure you want to delete before confirming.
+You will need to type the exact project name to complete the deletion.

 What is the difference between reverting and remixing a version?